danielle-eckhardt/danielle-eckhardt.github.io/SQL_ConsumerGoods.md

-## Clothing Store Database & Stats: An analysis using SQL
+## Consumer Goods: An analysis using SQL

 **Project description:** In this case study, I am hired as a marketing analyst to interpret the research about a company’s consumers and their buying habits.

 ### Data Set
   This data set was analyzed in SQLiteStudio 3.4.3 and came from the [BreakIntoTech Data Analytics Course](https://howtobreakintotech.com/data-analytics-certificate-program/).

 [Database File](https://www.dropbox.com/s/cvsasmtr8syq2c2/BIT_DB?dl=0)